oniehuis/JuChrom.jl/docs/src/man/units_quantities.md

 mzs = [57.0, 73.0, 91.0]u"Th"
 ```

-The Thomson is not an officially recognized derived unit in the International System of
+The Thomson is not an officially recognized SI derived unit.
+It is used informally in mass
-Units (SI).
-It is used informally in mass spectrometry as shorthand for “m/z in daltons per
+spectrometry as shorthand for “m/z in daltons per elementary charge (Da/e).”
+Use of `u"Th"`
-elementary charge (Da/e).”
-Use of `u"Th"` is optional; you can treat m/z as unitless if you
+is optional; you can treat m/z as unitless if you prefer.
+Use of `u"Th"` in JuChrom example
-prefer.
-Use of `u"Th"` in JuChrom example code is primarily to illustrate support for
-unitful m/z values.
+code is primarily to illustrate support for unitful m/z values.

 ## Further reading